 - Doing experiments, creating something physical, roleplay, moving around the classroom – (Kinaesthetic)

-Protip 👊 Define each student’s individual learning style with these 25 questions.
+Protip 👊 Define each student’s learning style with these 25 questions.

 #7 – Make it Relevant

 When I was teaching English in Vietnam, I noticed that all textbooks exclusively referenced British or American culture.
-According to the National Council of Teachers of English (NCTE), because my Vietnamese students found nothing relevant to their culture in lessons, they were much more likely to tune out.
+According to the National Council of Teachers of English (NCTE), they were much more likely to tune out because my Vietnamese students found nothing relevant to their culture in lessons.

 The problem goes beyond culture.
-If there’s nothing in your lessons for students to relate to, then why should they bother learning the topic at all?
+If there’s nothing in your lessons for students to relate to, why should they bother learning the topic?

 For teenage students especially, linking your topic with something relevant to their interests is more or less essential.